py-study-group/beginner-friendly-programming-exercises/exercises.md

 * Prints the total amount the employee must take
 * Output: "The total amount is 660$, 400$ minimum wage + 100$ for 5 years experience + 60$ for 2 kids + 100$ for not missing a day at work"

-# ex.9
-The exercise is almost identical to a previous exercise with a minor change.
-It's the end of the semester and you got your marks from, Geometry, Algebra, Physics classes.
-If the average score is 7 and above print "Good job!", if the average score is between 6 and 4 print "You need to work harder!", if the average score is below 4 print "Failed, you really need to work harder!".

-Create a program that:
-* Reads the values of these 3 lessons
-* Calculate the average of your grades
-* Example: Geometry = 6, Algebra = 7, Physics = 8
-* Output: Your average score is 7, Good job!"

-Warning!
-Do not use the programming language magic.
-After you complete the exercise feel free to do so.

 # ex.10
-Create a program that prints the last digit of an integer
+Create a program that prints the last digit of a given integer

 Create a program that:
-* Reads an integer
+1) Reads the integer
-* Print the last digit
+2) Prints the last digit

 Warning!
-Do not use the programming language magic.
+Do not use the programming language MAGIC.
 After you complete the exercise feel free to do so.

 Warning!
 Don't try to convert the number into string etc.

 Warning!
 For this problem it's ok after spending some time to look for the solution.

 # ex.11
 You have started working and you are wondering how many things you can buy with the money you've earned.
-A PS4 cots 200$, a Samsung 900$, a TV 500$, a game skin 9.99$
+A PS4 cots 200$, a Samsung phone 900$, a TV 500$, a game skin 9.99$

 Create a program:
 * Notice that you can't but half TV or 1/4 of PS4.